Quinnipiac University

 Scholarship | $10,000 | Quinnipiac University

-Students interested in business journalism, a growing part of the news industry, or financial communications may apply for this scholarship.
+Students interested in business journalism and financial communications may apply for this scholarship.

 About the Scholarship